jwulf/joshwulf.com/content/blog/biocentrism.md

 categories = ["book review", "quantum mechanics"] date = "2017-05-19"
-description = "A book review I wrote in 2014 on Robert Lanza’s “Biocentrism: How Life and Consciousness Are the Keys to Understanding the True Nature of the Universe”" featured = "biocentricism.jpeg" featuredalt = "Biocentricism" featuredpath = "date" linktitle = "" title = "Biocentricism: How Life and Consciousness Are the Keys to Understanding the True Nature of the Universe"
+description = "A book review I wrote in 2014 on Robert Lanza’s “Biocentrism: How Life and Consciousness Are the Keys to Understanding the True Nature of the Universe”" featured = "biocentrism.jpeg" featuredalt = "Biocentrism" featuredpath = "date" linktitle = "" title = "Biocentricism: How Life and Consciousness Are the Keys to Understanding the True Nature of the Universe"